XtinaJohnson/largest_prod_grid_docs/docs/source/impl.rst

 .. py:function:: get_diagonal_products(table)

-   Given a multidimensional array, turn each diagonal (from top left to bottom right) into a list and give it to the get_products function.
-Add the returned list of products to a list.
-Return the complete list of diagonal products.
+   Given a multidimensional array, turns each diagonal (from top left to bottom right) into a list and give it to the get_products function.
+Adds the returned list of products to a list.
+Returns the complete list of diagonal products.

    :param table: A multidimensional array.
    :type table: numpy.ndarray